sivaramankanagavel/frontend-challenge-tlnty/README.md

 You are tasked with implementing a component called RecipientsDisplay, to intelligently show email recipients in the AuditTable component.

-Inside frontend_challenge_v1.tar.gz (Please refer to resources section below), you will find a challenge_details folder and folders for the different frameworks.
-The framework folders are identical projects implemented in their respective framework.

 You may choose any one of the frameworks to implement the RecipientsDisplay component.
 The requirements are specified in CHALLENGE.md inside the challenge_details directory.
 Please note that you are not allowed to modify any other file (including adding new packages) to complete this mission.